WXRIW/Lyricify-App/docs/Lyricify 4/LyricifyAccount/README.md

 After you complete the Spotify account authorization, if Lyricify prompts `You are No. n Lyricify user`, it means that your Spotify account has been successfully registered and associated on the Lyricify server.
 Can be used normally.
 If after completing the Spotify account authorization, Lyricify prompts `Failed to register on Lyricify server.
 Server side functions might be limited.
 A re-login might solve this issue.` which indicates that Lyricify account registration failed, or this link failed.
 If you have not used Lyricify 4 before, or have used it before, but it does not display `You are No. n Lyricify user`, it means that the Lyricify account registration failed.
 You can try the following:
 1. If you are using a proxy, you can close it and try again.
-2. If you are using a proxy, you can adjust the offloading and try again.
-The Lyricify server is located in mainland China, and the domain name is `e.wxriw.cn`.
-3. Change the network environment and ensure that `e.wxriw.cn` can be accessed.
+2. Change the network environment and ensure that `e.wxriw.cn` can be accessed.
 You can test it by accessing `http://e.wxriw.cn:22608/app/connection-test`.
 If OK is returned, the connection is normal.

 Note: The `try again` mentioned above refers to logging out of Lyricify and re-authorizing the login.